arsvechkarev/Clich/README.md

+# ARCHIVED: This once was my pet project, it is no longer maintained ;)

 # Clich
 ## Words saving app
 #### An app wehere you can create words, add definitions and examples to them, and also organize them in labels